djalbat/occam-open-cli/README.md

 The `open` command line tool will provide similar functionality to [npm](https://www.npmjs.com/), but for Occam packages.

-A package would likely be defined P=(V,Z,H) where V is the version, Z is a the zip file containing the files and H≡H(Z) is the hash of Z.
+A package would likely be defined P=(V,Z,H) where V is the version, Z is a zip file or some such containing the files and H≡H(Z) is the hash of Z.

 ## Installation